24hourkirtan/audio-streaming-app/README.md

 * Version 0.8.0 (Alpha) to be released on February 19, 2016
 * Version 0.9.0 (Beta) to be released on March 23, 2016
 * Version 1.0.0 (Stable) to be discussed

+##Wiki

+Some of the information of this README might be transferred to our [wiki](https://github.com/24hourkirtan/ionic-audio-streaming/wiki).